jesperancinha/jeorg-spring-test-drives/jeorg-spring-5/jeorg-spring-apps/jeorg-spring-app-2/Readme.md

 Some scrapbooks talk about travelling. ✈️

-Some scrapbooks are about pets. 🐈
+Some scrapbooks are about cats. 🐈

 Some scrapbooks talk about personal frustrations. 😩